spanosg131/centos-iac-aws/README.md

 # centos-iac-aws
-CentOS 8 based Docker image with IaC tools and AWS CLI.
+CentOS 8 based Docker image with common IaC tools and AWS CLI.
 The purpose image is to keep a consistent environment accross multiple systems.

+## Tools Included
+* Ansible
+* AWS CLI
+* HashiCorp Terraform

 ## Image Build
 If your are building the image for the first time
 ```
 docker build . -t centos-iac-aws:1.0.0
 ```
-## Creating a container
+## Creating a Container
 ### Basic Execution
 ```
 docker run -it --rm -v /path/to/project:/target/path centos-iac-aws:1.0.0 /bin/bash